janosh/thermo/dft/yunwei-thermoelectric-dft-steps.md

 > Example calculation from Yunwei with steps to reproduce.

 1. Please read the BoltzTrap manual (under the file boltztrap-1.2.5/doc).
 I have already installed it under your HPC account.
-You can excute "x_trans" to have a check.
+You can execute "x_trans" to have a check.

 2. Make a working directory and name it as “Bi2Te3”.
 Do scf calculation via VASP with a very large k-point (a normal kpoint grid is 7 7 1, but for this case, I set it as 21 21 3).
 To perform scf calculation, you need four input files: POSCAR (structure information), POTCAR (psedo-potential), INCAR (vasp input, the parameter I used works for most of compounds, at present you don't need to change it) and KPOINTS (k-point).
 For other compounds, you need to set your own POSCAR, POTCAR and KPOINTS.
 Submit the job by using the "slurm_submit.peta4-skylake" script to run the scf calculation (make sure you have the "vasp_std" executable file under your working directory).
 OUTCAR is the output file of the scf calculation, check it before move to the next step.